WeissSa/Agent-Guesser/README.md

 5. [VRL 2022](https://www.vlr.gg/stats/?event_group_id=15&event_id=all&region=all&country=all&min_rounds=100&min_rating=500&agent={agent}&map_id=all&timespan=all)

 I also want to credit [tkomarlu](https://github.com/tkomarlu) for helping me plan out the project/learn how to apply scikit-learn to the idea.

+## Deployment
+1. .env on frontend needs REACT_APP_BASE_URL set to BE url
+2. build the files and export them into out.
+The PMML for your model must sit next to your .jar file (see example in repo)
+3. Run Dockerfile to create a website image